-Web Scraping as Custom software development to Increase Productivity and Profit Margins:
+Data collection as Custom software development to Increase Productivity and Profit Margins:

-We developed a screen scraping application as web based solution for one of our clients that was completely revolutionized the way they managed their inventory.
+Our firm provides web scraping services to variety of clients.
+Lately we developed a screen scraping application as web based solution for one of our clients that was completely revolutionized the way they managed their inventory.
 It enables them to gain a real advantage against their competition by working at the cutting edge of technology and custom software development can offer in their sector.
 It was developed as a dot net application and we used multi thread capability and also known as parallel processing to maximize speed and performance.

 This new web scraping application allows the client to maximize their profit margins and not be under sold against any other competitors.

 Find the same part with a complete different part numbers for the same part, even though initially the client did not even know they already have it in stock.
 (See details below).

 Can find multiples of different related part numbers to the original part number when the client searched upon.